Mouna-AIT/News-Mongoose/README.md

 # News-Mongoose
 All the News That's Fit to Scrape

-Create an app that accomplishes the following:
+Whenever a user visits my site, the app will scrape stories from The Daily Universe and display them for the user.
+Each scraped article will be saved to my application database.

-Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article:
+The app is scraping and displaying the following information for each article:

  * Headline - the title of the article